 The racial makeup of each district is of the voting-age population.

 The latest in New Jersey

 Powered by All About Redistricting

-Who controls redistricting in New Jersey in 2021?
+Who controls redistricting in New Jersey right now?

 Neither party fully controls the congressional redistricting process.
 New maps are drawn and enacted by a bipartisan commission made up of elected officials and citizens.